Lesson 4 of 6

 Looking backward: mythology and ancient lore

 Regarding Daniel 7, a recent line of interpretation has centered on potential allusions to or appropriations of earlier ancient Near Eastern cultural traditions.
-The Ancient One (7:9, 13) has been compared to El, “father of years,” and the one like a human being/a son of man “coming with the clouds of heaven” to Baal, the “rider of clouds.”
+The Ancient One (7:9, 13) has been compared to El, “father of years,” and the one like a son of man “coming with the clouds of heaven” to Baal, the “rider of clouds.”
 In addition, for some interpreters, the judgment scene in Daniel 7 resonates with scenes of the divine council in other traditions.
 The allusions, if they are that, do not rise to the level of citations and are subject to continued scholarly reassessment.

-One like the Son of man” (Daniel 7:13 KJV)
+One like the Son of man” (Daniel 7:13 King James Version)

 In the history of interpretation in both Jewish and Christian communities, Daniel 7:13 and the surrounding scene has been appropriated in directions that go well beyond the literal text.
 Jewish interpretation moves in the direction of angelic figures, from Michael to super-angelic figures somewhere between God and the other angels.
-In the Synoptic Gospels the Christian tradition pulls the passage in a specifically messianic and christological direction.
+In the Synoptic Gospels (Matthew, Mark, and Luke), the Christian tradition pulls the passage in a specifically messianic and christological direction.
 There, the phrase becomes a title and the “Son of Man” is seen as coming in clouds, sending angels, and gathering the elect (Mark 13:26-27 and elsewhere, with parallels in the other gospels).
 Philippians 2:7 and Revelation 14:14, however, use the expression in a less titular manner; the “like” of Daniel 7:13 is retained.
-The specific conclusions that interpreters reach regarding Daniel 7:13 is deeply interconnected with how they understand the relationship between the Old and New Testaments in general and the New Testament’s citations of the Old Testament in particular.

 Stories—tests of faith